dlewus/David_Lewus_Portfolio/Python_Data_Analysis/sea-level-predictor/README.md

+# Sea Level Predictor
+This is a project from [freeCodeCamp](https://www.freecodecamp.org/learn/data-analysis-with-python/).
+Below are their instructions for the assignment.

 ### Assignment

 You will anaylize a dataset of the global average sea level change since 1880.
 You will use the data to predict the sea level change through year 2050.